Foods That Support Nerve Health: What to Eat for Nerve Damage

 12. Fortified cereals

-Cereals and whole grains fall in the ‘no-no’ list for patients dealing with neuropathy.
-However, fortified cereals get a green signal in helping to heal nerve damages.
+Cereals and whole grains are typically on the 'avoid' list for patients dealing with neuropathy.
+However, fortified cereals get a green signal in helping to heal nerve damage.
 What makes the difference is that fortified cereals are rich in vitamin B.

 As said earlier, vitamin B has a positive effect on neuropathic pain.
-Moreover, this micronutrient helps in promoting faster and better recovery of damaged nerves.
+Moreover, this micronutrient helps promote faster and better recovery of damaged nerves.
 However, you must monitor the amount of fortified cereal intake.
 Excess of fortified cereals can result in nerve damage and neuropathic pain.

 13. Low-fat dairy

 Low-fat dairy products can help you battle your damaged nerves.
 How?
-Low-fat dairy products contain an amino acid called Acetyl-L-carnitine.
-This amino acid acts as an antioxidant in the body and is responsible for the creation of healthy nerve cells.
-Moreover, it can raise the body's energy levels and significantly reduce pain due to damaged nerves.
+Low-fat dairy products contain an amino acid called acetyl-L-carnitine.
+This amino acid acts as an antioxidant in the body and creates healthy nerve cells.
+Moreover, it can raise the body’s energy levels and significantly reduce pain due to damaged nerves.

-The recommended dosage of this amino acid is 3 grams daily for 8 weeks.
+The recommended dosage of this amino acid is 3 grams daily for eight weeks.
 The effect on nervous health is exhibited in 12 weeks.
-According to a study in 2016, Acetyl-L-carnitine significantly improved the health conditions in neuropathy.
+According to a study in 2016, acetyl-L-carnitine significantly improved the health conditions in neuropathy.

 14. Fish

-Fish, especially those having low-mercury content, can be consumed to heal damaged nerves.
-Salmon, sardines, tuna, cod, herring, anchovy, and mackerel are rich in vitamin B12 and omega-3 fatty acids which are responsible for nerve functioning.
+Fish, especially varieties with low mercury content, can help heal damaged nerves.
+Salmon, sardines, tuna, cod, herring, anchovy, and mackerel are rich in vitamin B12 and omega-3 fatty acids responsible for nerve functioning.

 Fish is one of the most effective ways to heal nerve damage.
-However, one should beware of the high content of mercury in some fish, which may lead to neurotoxicity.
+However, one should be aware of the high mercury content in some fish, which may lead to neurotoxicity.

 The recommended dosage of low-mercury fish is two servings per week.